Mathematics -- an imagined tool for rational cognition: Euclidean geometry

 I consider this interpretation in space of our human internal activities the primary interpretation of Euclidean geometry.
 However, we can preserve the sentence part of the theory but change the interpretation.
 Then it does not need to be a mathematical conception anymore.
-It depends on a new interpretation, be it an exterior or an internal one.
-If we ask ourselves does the physical space obeys the axioms of Euclidean geometry, we must extract from space what we consider as points (maybe enough localized parts of space), as directions (maybe directions of light rays), and the distance between two points (maybe the time needed for light to pass from one point to another).
-If in such an interpretation the physical space satisfies the axioms of Euclidean geometry then we have got an experimentally verifiable theory.
+It depends on a new interpretation, be it an external or an internal one.
+If we ask ourselves whether the physical space obeys the axioms of Euclidean geometry, we must extract from space what we consider as points (maybe enough localized parts of space), as directions (maybe directions of light rays), and the distance between two points (maybe the time needed for light to pass from one point to another).
+If in such an interpretation the physical space satisfies the axioms of Euclidean geometry then we have an experimentally verifiable theory.
 Its sentence part is the same as in our mathematical theory of the space of our human activities, so we can transfer all results to the structure of physical space.
 Only the interpreted part is different.
-It does not belong to mathematics anymore, but it is the base for an experimental verification of the theory about the external world.
+It does not belong to mathematics anymore, but it is a base for an experimental verification of the theory about the external world.
 However, we can change an interpreted part of the originally imagined Euclidean geometry in a way that it will be still a mathematical theory.
 And it happens in mathematics often.
 Namely, when we investigate complex mathematical objects which we cannot perceive so easily, for example a set of functions of some kind, it is useful to find Euclidean structure in it.
-Then we can transfer our geometric intuition to that set -- think of functions as points, measure how distant two functions are, etc. In that way we can visualize them and succeed to think about them more easily and effectively.
+Then we can transfer our geometric intuition to that set -- think of functions as points, measure how distant two functions are, etc. In that way we can visualize them and succeed in thinking about them more easily and effectively.

-The example of Euclidean geometry witnesses that only the axiomatic part of a theory can belong to mathematics, while interpretation does not have to.
-Also, mathematical interpretation does not have to be an idealized direct interpretation in our internal world of activities, but it can also be an interpretation in some other mathematical model (theory).
+The example of Euclidean geometry purports that only the axiomatic part of a theory can belong to mathematics, while the interpretation does not have to.
+Also, mathematical interpretation does not have to be an idealized direct interpretation in our internal world of activities, but it can also be an interpretation in another mathematical model (theory).